L1 Visa Dual Intent & Green Card Eligibility

 If you are being sponsored by your child who is a US citizen for example, your application process could be as little as 12 months but if you are being sponsored by a sibling who is a US citizen the process could take as long as 10 years.
 Similarly, if you are applying from a country that submits many applications for green cards to the US – the Philippines or Mexico for example – then you are likely to encounter very long wait times compared to applicants from countries where US green applications are less frequent.

 Spousal sponsorship is another route to a green card you can consider.
-If currently married your spouse could get their green card sponsored through an employer which would then enable them to sponsor you further down the line.
-Or if you meet and marry a US citizen this relationship could entitle you to a green card.
+If currently married, your spouse could get their green card sponsored through an employer which would then enable them to sponsor you further down the line.
+Or if you meet and marry a US citizen, this relationship could entitle you to a family-based green card.

 Need assistance?

-However, the path from L-1 visa to Green Card can be complex and unclear.
-With no multiple routes potentially available, it will be important to assess which option is the most approriate for your circumstances and eligibility, and to take guidance on the process to be followed and likey timecasles.
+However, the path from L-1 visa to Green Card can quickly become complex.
+With multiple routes potentially available, it will be important to assess early in your planning which option is the most appropriate for your circumstances and eligibility, and to take guidance on the process to be followed and the potential timescales.

 NNU Immigration are specialist US immigration attorneys.
-From our central London base, we support companies from across the globe with L-1 visa petitions, ensuring initial eligibility and helping to minimize the L1 application processing time.
-We also provide guidance to the employer and employee through the petitioning process, and also extension applications.
+We support companies and employees from across the globe with L-1 visa petitions, ensuring initial eligibility and helping to minimize the L1 application processing time, whether the application is for the initial L1 visa, an extension or the Green Card.

 If you have a question about the L-1 visa application process or eligibility requirements, contact us.